UK leader Starmer seeks to learn from Meloni's tough migration policies at meeting in Rome

-ROME — (AP) — U.K. Prime Minister Keir Starmer met Italian Premier Giorgia Meloni in Rome on Monday, as the center-left British leader aimed to learn how her right-wing government has achieved "dramatic declines" in the number of migrants reaching Italy's shores by boat.
+ROME — (AP) — U.K. Prime Minister Keir Starmer on Monday praised the migration policies of Italian Premier Giorgia Meloni as the center-left British leader aimed to learn how her nationalist conservative government has made "remarkable progress" in reducing the number of migrants reaching Italy's shores by boat.

-The visit comes after at least eight seaborne migrants died off the French coast over the weekend, trying to cross the English Channel.
+The meeting in Rome between the two leaders came after at least eight seaborne migrants died off the French coast over the weekend trying to cross the English Channel.

 The Labour Party prime minister isn't a natural ally of Meloni, who heads the far-right Brothers of Italy party.
 But migration has climbed the U.K. political agenda, and Starmer hopes Italy's tough approach can help him stop people fleeing war and poverty trying to cross the channel in flimsy, overcrowded boats.